e154/smart-home/README.md

 11. Quick backup of all data, and recovery - literally in two teams
 12. Have Docker images to enhance system security
 13. Minimum consumption of resources.
+14. Optimized for embedded devices like Raspberry Pi
+15. 100% local home automation
+16. Create and restore full backups of your whole configuration with ease
+17. Management web interface integrated into Smart home

 ### Demo access